johnbarton/paper-bnAb-flexibility/README.md

 # Overview

-This repository contains data, code, and analysis for the simulations of affinity maturation presented in
+This repository contains data, code, and analysis for the simulations of molecular dynamics and affinity maturation presented in

 ### Role of framework mutations and antibody flexibility in the evolution of broadly neutralizing antibodies